the-1Riddle/grub-rescue/Send-Html_Form-to-Spreadsheet/README.md

 The flexibility of Google Apps Script allows for further customization, such as sending email notifications, adding data validation, or even triggering workflows based on submissions.
 With this setup, you're equipped to handle basic data collection tasks efficiently.

-found this helpful? be sure to give it a star, you can also submit an [issue](https://github.com/the-1Riddle/grub-rescue/issues) if you got a bug or with a PR if you would like to contribute something.
+Found this helpful?
+Be sure to give it a star.
+You can also submit an [issue](https://github.com/the-1Riddle/grub-rescue/issues) if you encounter a bug or a PR if you'd like to contribute.